At least 50 people have died across the U.S. in 'once-in-a-generation storm'

 About 60% of the U.S. population faced some sort of winter weather advisory over the holiday weekend.
 Drastically low temperatures stretched from the Great Lakes to the Rio Grande.

 Western New York saw days of sustained blizzard conditions, which dropped over 48 inches of snow and sent temperatures plummeting to minus 22 degrees when accounting for wind chill.
-The region has reported 28 storm-related deaths.
+The region has reported 28 storm-related deaths, The Associated Press reported.

 Local authorities say two-thirds of their emergency vehicles — including full-sized National Guard trucks and snow plows — got snarled by super-sized snow drifts.